-The Coaching Innovation Programme (CIP) gives students from BA (Hons) Sport Coaching and Development the chance to build their CV while driving positive change within the local community.
+The Community Innovation Programme (CIP) gives students from our courses the chance to build their CV while driving positive change within the local community.

 We caught up with some of our graduates (above in order of appearance) to find out how they thought the CIP has helped them in their careers.